The degrees of the scale

 The harmonic series

-The harmonic series is a very interesting subject, and well worth discovering if you are not already familiar with it!
+The harmonic series is an interesting subject, and well worth discovering if you are not already familiar with it!
+Here is a video of Leonard Bernstein explaining it very clearly:

 The "sub" in subdominant is Latin for "below", and the 4th degree is so called because it forms the interval of a 5th below the tonic, just as the dominant is a fifth above the tonic.